yegrb/yegrb.github.io/_posts/2011-05-25-MEETUP-June-01-Capybara.markdown

 >
 > It provides different drivers that can be configured and even chose per feature or scenario basis to indicate how we want to run that case.
 It has built-in support rack-test, Culerity, Celerity and Selenium.

+**Please note that this meeting is taking place on Wednesday June 1st.
+Our regular meetups will return June 21st.**